Trang province: History

 Trang was an important seaport in southern Thailand.
 Legend says that ships always arrived in the morning, which led to the town's name.
 "Trang" derives from the Malay word for light or dawn (terang).
 But in another explanation it says that it comes from Sanskrit (tarangque) which means wave or gallop.
 In addition, the landscape of Trang is characterized by mounds interspersed with plains that look like waves.
 Thus, the provincial seal features sea waves and a lighthouse bridge.

 The province was once a part of the Srivijaya empire, an ancient Hindu-Buddhist Melayu Kingdom and the Malay Sultanate of Kedah until 1810.

+A cave at Khao Nui in Huai Yot district has yielded material of three widely separated periods.
+The earliest is Neolithic potsherds and animal bone of about 2000 to 500 BCE.
+Votive tablets of the 7th and 8th centuries follow, one type inscribed in Sanskrit with the Four Truths and another with the Pāli ye dhamma formula, and further tablets belong to the 12th and 13th centuries.
+Human remains of Australo-Melanesian type from Sakai cave in the province have been dated to between 10,000 and 5,000 years before the present.

 According to cultural records Trang was one of 12 satellite towns that existed about 900 years ago, but it was during the reign of King Rama II in 1811 that Trang got its first governor.
 The first Westerner to arrive in Trang was Captain James Low, who came in 1824 to negotiate commercial benefits.

 The original town was in Khuanthani (now a tambon in Kantang district).
 In 1893, the governor, Phraya Ratsadanupradit Mahison Phakdi, also known as Khaw Sim Bee na Ranong, decided to make Trang an important seaport and relocated the town to Kantang district on the Trang River delta.
 It was moved again to its present location 26 km inland in 1916 by King Rama VI because of repeated flooding.

 Trang was the first area of Thailand where rubber trees were planted, brought there by governor Phraya Ratsadanupradit Mahison Phakdi from British Malaya in 1899.